amshancodes/scoring-cvs/README.md

-# Bulk Profile Scoring Tool - locally hosted version - v0.3
+# Resume Evaluation System - v1.0

-A configurable AI-powered system for evaluating candidate resumes using OpenAI's GPT-4.1 API.
+A powerful AI-powered system for evaluating candidate resumes using OpenAI's GPT models, available both as a command-line tool and a Streamlit web application.

 ## Features

+- **Dual Interface**: Run as CLI tool or interactive Streamlit web app
 - **Project-Based Organization**: Organize evaluations by projects/batches
 - **Configurable Templates**: Customize evaluation criteria and prompts
 - **Direct Markdown Output**: Beautiful, detailed evaluation reports
+- **Custom Prompts**: Edit evaluation criteria on-the-fly in the web interface
+- **Bulk Upload Processing**: Evaluate multiple resumes in a single batch
-- **OpenAI Integration**: Works with GPT-4.1 and other advanced models
+- **OpenAI Integration**: Works with GPT-4 and other advanced models
+- **Cloud Deployment**: Hosted on Streamlit Cloud for team access

 ## Directory Structure